 Instead of exfoliating with scrubs, beads and acids – try cleansing.

-Your cleanser should gently remove dirt, makeup, and other debris (similar to exfoliation) but without compromising the skins health and integrity; and without causing any kind of inflammatory response – which can happen when using harsh exfoliants.
+Your cleanser works with your skin natural exfoliation schedule (without over doing it).
+It will gently remove dirt, makeup, and other debris but without compromising the skins health and integrity; and without causing any kind of inflammatory response.
 A good cleanser shouldn’t contain any rough or hard particles such as salts, beads or granules.
-Look for one that uses fruit enzymes and surfactants.

 It’s better to have a little bit of dirt on your skin than to over cleanse and remove the protective lipids.
 The free radicals that come from dirt and particles lodged in the natural oils on our skin are minor compared to the flood of free radicals released when we start stripping away the epidermal layers and their lipid cohorts.

 We know it’s hard to fathom that this approach works considering everything skincare companies, skin clinics and salons shove in our face every day but the fact is, it does work.
 It’s really the only ‘true’ and ‘real’ path to creating and maintaining healthy skin – not just skin that looks healthy.
 There is a big difference.

 There are a lot of clinics and salons that have little to no interest in creating healthy skin – even if they claim otherwise.
 This is evident through the modalities and products they use – most, if not all based on old and outdated science.
 To them, healthy skin is the glow after a chemical peel or micro.
 They offer quick-fix, superficial treatments that deliver visible results, fast – and exfoliation is the quickest and easiest way to achieve that.

 The industry thrives on it.
 Whatever exfoliation method used, especially when you create inflammation, nothing but short term results (if that) are gained.